A Deep Life is a Good Life - Part 1

-One of Chris' experiments that caught my attention was where he cut out all caffeine, alcohol, and sugary beverages from his diet for several weeks in order to track the ebb and flow of natural energy levels during the day.3
+One of Chris' experiments that caught my attention was where he cut out all caffeine, alcohol, and sugary beverages from his diet for several weeks in order to track the ebb and flow of natural energy levels during the day (Bailey, p.
+46).

-His proposal (which agrees with Newport's) is that since we only have a limited capacity to work on hard things in a given 24 hours, it behooves4 us to line those tasks up with the periods of our day where we naturally have the most energy.
+His proposal (which agrees with Newport's) is that since we only have a limited capacity to work on hard things in a given 24 hours, it behooves (yes, I used "behooves" in a blog article; bucket-list-item achieved) us to line those tasks up with the periods of our day where we naturally have the most energy.

 As a long-time coffee-drinker, I knew this was the experiment I really